Table 6.36 — EEs for EAs whose label begins with A

 UNIDENTIFIED_AIRSTRIP Unidentified <AIRSTRIP>.
 12

-AERONAUTICAL_LIGHT_TYPE The type of <LIGHTING> or <SYSTEM> of <LIGHTING> that supports aeronautical navigation; the aeronautical light type.
+AERONAUTICAL_LIGHT_TYPE The type of <LIGHTING> or <SYSTEM> of <LIGHTING> that supports aeronautical navigation; aeronautical light type.

 AERODROME_TERMINAL <LIGHT>s associated with an <AERODROME_TERMINAL>.
 1

-AEROMARINE A marine-type <LIGHT> for which part of the beam is deflected to an angle of 10 to 15 arc degrees above the horizon to facilitate use by <AIRCRAFT>; an aeromarine light.
+AEROMARINE A marine-type <LIGHT> for which part of the beam is deflected to an angle of 10 to 15 arc degrees above the horizon to facilitate use by <AIRCRAFT>; aeromarine.
 2

 ALSF_I Approach <LIGHTING> with sequential flashing - type I. 3